 Basically, you need to know where your money is going every month.
 This informs you of your potential buying power (aka how much house you can afford) and the monthly mortgage payment amount you can handle.
 Depending on what you find, you may choose to cut some non-essential items, so you can save and afford a nicer home.
 Or, you may decide to purchase a more modest one and maintain your lifestyle.
-Also, keep in mind that homeowners have extra expenses like property taxes, homeowner’s insurance, home repairs, etc.
+Also, keep in mind that homeowners have extra expenses including property taxes, homeowner’s insurance and home repairs.

 Creating a budget isn’t a requirement for loan qualification, but it makes you a more informed consumer.